Saying adieu to Bert

 22-12-2022

 Three months ago my stepdad Bert was diagnosed with a rare form of cancer: CUP - carcinoma of unknown primary.
-Meaning metastatic cancer cells are found in the body, but it is unknown where it started, and thus difficult or impossible to treat.
+Meaning metastatic cancer cells are found in the body, but it is unknown where the disease started, and thus difficult or impossible to treat.

 Many tests, scans and biopsies followed but all with no result.
 He seemed relatively okay, and we were hopeful he’d have a couple more months or even a year to live.
 He was scheduled to start chemo last week.
 But all of a sudden, his stomach and intestinal system completely stopped working.
 And there was nothing the doctors could do about that.
 He will pass away in a couple of days.